Angioplasty is a procedure used to

 Bed rest may vary from 4 to 6

 hours depending on your specific condition.
 If your doctor placed a closure device,

 In some cases, the sheath or

 introducer may be left in the insertion site.
-If so, the bedrest will be last until
+If so, the bed rest will last until

-the sheath is removed.
-After the sheath is removed, you may be given a light
+sheath is removed.
+After the sheath is removed, you may be given a light meal.

 You may feel the urge to urinate